remykarem/dijkstra-python/README.md

-# Dijkstra-like algorithm for path finding
+# Dijkstra algorithm for shortest path

 ```python
 >>> from dijsktra import Graph